PetrGlad/emmate/README.md

 - [ ] (improvement) Use intermediate state snapshots in edit history (currently diffs also include previous state).
   Need also logic to decide when the snapshot should be made.
 This change should produce more compact on-disk files without duplication.
-- [ ] (usability) Stop for confirmation to undo beyond the manual snapshot (can be set on export).
+- [ ] (usability) Stop for confirmation to undo beyond the manual snapshot (snapshot version can be marked on export).
-  Do not undo initial import (it is confusing).
+- [ ] (usability) Do not undo initial import (it is confusing).
 - [ ] (performance) Do not attempt do draw out-of range events, and when the window is not visible.
-  Use spatial tree: set of ranges, with mapping range -> event-visible-in-that-range.
+  Use spatial tree: set of ranges, with mapping range -> events-visible-in-that-range.
   This lookup can also speed-up selection hints and hovers.
 - [ ] (usability) Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection or registry).
 This should make the